dariober/excelToCsv/README.md

 Installation
 ============

 `excel2csv` requires only Java 8 or later.
+There is no need for MS Excel or Windows to be available.

+There is no installation needed as the jar file from the [released zip](https://github.com/dariober/excel2csv/releases/) can be executed as `java -jar /path/to/excel2.csv.jar [OPTS]`:

+However, on *nix systems it may be more convenient to add the Bash wrapper `excel2csv` and the jar file `excel2csv.jar` to a directory on your PATH and simply use `excel2csv [OPTS]`.
+E.g.:

 ```
 curl -O https://github.com/dariober/excel2csv/releases/download/vX.Y.Z/excel2csv-x.y.z.zip